Aberdour

-Aberdour (/ˌæbərˈdaʊər/; Scots: /ˌeIbərˈdur/, Obar Dobhair) is a scenic and historic village on the south coast of Fife, Scotland.
+Aberdour (/ˌæbərˈdaʊər/; Scots: /ˌeIbərˈdur/, Obar Dhobhair) is a scenic and historic village on the south coast of Fife, Scotland.
 It is on the north shore of the Firth of Forth, looking south to the island of Inchcolm and its Abbey, and to Leith and Edinburgh beyond.
 According to the 2011 census, the village has a population of 1,633.

 The village's winding High Street lies a little inland from the coast.
 Narrow lanes run off it, providing access to the more hidden parts of the village and the shoreline itself.
 The village nestles between the bigger coastal towns of Burntisland to the east and Dalgety Bay to the west.

 The parish of Aberdour takes its name from this village, and had a population of 1,972 at the 2011 Census.

 Etymology

 Aberdour means 'mouth of the Dour'.
 The first element is the Pictish word aber 'river mouth'.
 The name of the Dour Burn, which enters the River Forth at the village's harbour, is from Pictish duvr 'water'.
 A cognate of this word is also seen in Dover and Andover.
-The Pictish word was subsequently changed to Gaelic dobhar.
+The Pictish name was subsequently adapted into Gaelic as obar dhobhair.
 Aberdour is recorded in 1179 as Abirdoure and in 1126 as "Abirdaur".